HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ##### Manual Switch

-In"Configuration"->"Node Management", click [Switch] of a data node, thus Manual Switch could be completed:
+In"Configuration"->"Node Management", click \[Switch] of a data node, thus Manual Switch could be completed:

 ![](assets/standard/image63.png)

-Description:

-- If being Master - Slave, select the data source with highest priority for Switch, and after Switch, the compute node will set the original master and the other Slaves of the original master as Unavailable, which can no longer be switched.
+If being Master - Slave, select the data source with highest priority for Switch, and after Switch, the compute node will set the original master and the other Slaves of the original master as Unavailable, which can no longer be switched.

-- If being standby master, after Switch, the Active Master will not be set as Unavailable, and you can switch back and forth.
+If being standby master, after Switch, the Active Master will not be set as Unavailable, and you can switch back and forth.

-- If the Standby Slave with the highest-priority is Unavailable or delays for more than 10s, select the one with higher priority from the remaining Standby Slaves for Switch, if they are all Unavailable or delay for more than 10s, there shall be no Switch, and will be error prompt (Switch Failure Log will prompt: switch datasource datasourceid failed due to:no available backup found)
+If the Standby Slave with the highest-priority is Unavailable or delays for more than 10s, select the one with higher priority from the remaining Standby Slaves for Switch, if they are all Unavailable or delay for more than 10s, there shall be no Switch, and will be error prompt (Switch Failure Log will prompt: `switch datasource datasourceid failed due to:no available backup found`)

-- In V2.5.6 and above, in the case of manual switching, it will check first whether the current table hotdb_datanode/hotdb_datasource/hotdb_failover is consistent with the running table.
+In V2.5.6 and above, in the case of manual switching, it will check first whether the current table hotdb_datanode/hotdb_datasource/hotdb_failover is consistent with the running table.
 If they are not consistent, it will prompt:"Unable to switch because the the configuration of the current data source is inconsistent with the configuration in memory.
 Please try again after reloading."If they are consistent, the taken data source will be updated to the master before new data source taking over, and the original master data source will be updated to the standby master or slave.
 (Note: if it is master/slave relation, the original master data source and its related slave nodes will be cascaded to be unavailable; the original replication relations will be cleaned up synchronously during the switching; the failover rules of the original master data source and the original slave data source will be exchanged, waiting for the manual offline reconstruction of replication relations.

-- After Switch succeeded, the compute node will record switch process log:
+After Switch succeeded, the compute node will record switch process log:

 ```log
 INFO [pool-1-thread-1064] (SwitchDataSource.java:78) -received switch datasourceid command from Manager : [Connection Information]